serhioses/style-guide/README.md

     // some code here
 });
 ```
-* use "done", "fail", "always", "then" methods instead of "success", "error", "complete";
+* use "done", "fail", "always", "then" methods instead of "success", "error", "complete" in ajax;
 * it's really cool to remove inline styles after jQuery method have finished it's work, because this makes us ease to style element by css.

 ## Recomendations
 ### Stylesheet
-* Use SASS preprocessor and Autoprefixer plugin because this simplifies writing styles and makes possible to separate styles;
+* Use SASS preprocessor and Autoprefixer plugin because this simplifies writing styles and makes possible to separate styles.

 ### Javascript
 * Using Requirejs library makes possible to load all scripts asynchronously, write modular encapsulated code with dependencies and makes us ease to include scripts only needed by a certain page.